 WHERE TO FIND THE SUNRISE VIEWPOINT

 The Sea of Palms sunrise viewpoint is approximately a 30-minute drive from General Luna in the direction of Pacifico Beach.
 I guarantee you won’t miss it as you come around a sharp bend on the Siargao Circumferential Rd that opens up to this elevated viewpoint above the coconut palm tree forest.

-Sunrise viewpoint at the Sea of Palms – What to do in Siargao
+Sunrise Viewpoint – What to do in Siargao

 WHERE TO FIND THE PALM TREE ROAD ON SIARGAO

-The Instafamous Palm Tree Road is located on the Siargao Circumferential Rd, 30-seconds down the road from the Palm Tree Forest Sunrise Rise Viewpoint and approximately 2-minutes before the Bent Palm Tree Siargao.
-If you are heading here from General Luna, it is a 30-minute drive.
+Palm Tree Road Siargao is located on the Siargao Circumferential Rd, just 30-seconds around the corner from the See Of Palms Viewpoint and approximately 2-minutes before the Siargao Tree Swing.

 #14 NATURAL JACUZZI POOL ON HANOYOY ISLAND